What is a USDA loan?

 Heading to the countryside?
 Discover how far your salary stretches in your new rural retreat with our Cost of Living Calculator.

-With low interest and insurance costs, these loans make ownership more accessible to people outside big metro areas.
+With low interest and mortgage insurance costs, these rural home loans make ownership more accessible to people outside big metro areas.
 USDA loans are aimed at low- to moderate-income families who might not qualify for conventional mortgages.
 When considering a USDA home loan, it's essential to understand the three main types available:

 USDA Guaranteed Loan: This is the most common type of USDA home loan.
 It offers the fantastic benefits of low interest rates and no down payment requirement, making it easier for you to own your dream home.